Kent County Cricket Club in 2005: Essex v Kent (24 June)

-The match at Chelmsford was made into even more of a slog-effort by the English rain, as both sides were limited to 12 overs.
+The match at Chelmsford was made into even more of a slog-effort by the English rain, as both teams were limited to 12 overs.
 Andy Flower made 46 off 29 balls, and 17 extras made the Essex Eagles run-rate exactly eleven an over.
 Defending 133, Essex got off to a good start as Antonio Palladino took two wickets, which stopped the visitors from massive smashing, and Kent Spitfires finished on 103 for 4 – thirty runs short of their winning target.